Skip to Main Content ⏎.

 Bristol City Council is working in partnership with the local community to guide and shape the long-term transformation of the land either side of the River Frome in St Jude’s, known as Frome Gateway, located just to the north of the Cabot Circus regional shopping centre.

 Our ambition is for Frome Gateway to become an exemplar neighbourhood recognised for high-quality and sustainable design and construction, its unique identity and community spirit, and its ability to support communities to live healthy and sustainable lifestyles.
-We want the regeneration of Frome Gateway to be the city’s most bold and ambitious response to the climate and ecological emergencies to date and are exploring this as a priority design theme.
+We want the regeneration of Frome Gateway to be a bold and ambitious response to the climate and ecological emergencies and are exploring this as a priority design theme.

-To do this, the Council is working with the community to produce a Regeneration Framework for the area.
+To do this, the Council endorsed a Regeneration Framework for this 15 hectare with a number of ambitious targets, including 1000 new homes and 22000 sq m of new employment space.
 For further information please visit Frome Gateway.

 Housing delivery in Bristol